 Color and coat type of the Frenchie-poo

 As a combination of two different breeds, the puppies can inherit the coat from either parent.
-The coat of the French Boodle is dense, curly, and can be anywhere from wavy to frizzy.
+The coat of the French Boodle is dense, and curly, and can be anywhere from wavy to frizzy.

 The most common colors are black, white, and brindle, but they can also come in various other colors such as silver, brown, cream, grey, red, and apricot.